Skip to main content

 Assistant Professor (French)

-I am a full-time academic in the School of Languages, Literatures and Cultures in Trinity College, Dublin (since 1996), and a faculty member in the Children"s Therapy Centre, Mullingar, Ireland, since 2016.
+I am a full-time academic in the School of Languages, Literatures and Cultures in Trinity College, Dublin (since 1996), and a faculty member in the Children's Therapy Centre, Mullingar, Ireland, since 2016.
+I have a book in press with Routledge: Hoare, R. (2025) Psychological Support for Refugee Adolescents: An Expressive Arts Approach to Wellbeing and Trauma Recovery.
 My original areas of specialism are in sociolinguistics, language and identity and second language acquisition.
 However my interest in psychology and psychotherapy was piqued by my work as a College tutor and disability liaison officer and led me to complete a degree in psychology and a clinical Masters in psychotherapy.
 Since qualifying in 2016 I have also been working on behalf of Tusla, the Irish Child and Family Agency, as a part-time expressive arts child and adolescent psychotherapist with unaccompanied asylum-seeking adolescents.
 I have recently set up the Centre for Forced Migration Studies in Trinity College, Dublin, set up and run the weekly English conversation classes for refugees with Bronagh Catibusic through the University of Sanctuary and been involved in many other Sanctuary activities which welcome refugees and those seeking international protection into Trinity College.
-I deliver modules to undergraduate and post-graduate students on `the human experience of forced migration" and `identity at the margins: reconstructing identities and re-imagining futures of those who have experienced forced migration".
+I deliver modules to undergraduate and post-graduate students on 'the human experience of forced migration' and 'identity at the margins: reconstructing identities and re-imagining futures of those who have experienced forced migration'.
 I also deliver courses on language and identity which explore the ways in which young people with dual identity in France carry out their lives at the intersection of two cultures and how well they adapt to their intercultural experiences.
-I have delivered numerous trainings on how to work therapeutically with refugees to the UNHCR in Dublin, the European Migration Network, government agencies, NGO"s, charities, schools, youth organisations, social workers, foster careers and other support staff.
-I have delivered public lectures on this topic, notably as part of the Long Room Hub `Behind the Headlines' series.
+I have delivered numerous trainings on how to work therapeutically with refugees to the UNHCR in Dublin, the European Migration Network, government agencies, NGOs, charities, schools, youth organisations, social workers, foster careers and other support staff.
+I have delivered public lectures on this topic, notably as part of the Long Room Hub 'Behind the Headlines' series.
 I have written in the print media about the ways in which expressive arts therapies can help to heal the trauma of refugees and have delivered keynotes and other conference papers on this and related topics related to my research on supporting refugee youth.
-I have a book deal with Routledge (co-authored) entitled `Providing psychological support for adolescent refugees: a trauma-informed expressive arts toolkit", which will be out in late 2024.
-I am also Academic Director of the Trinity College Inclusive Curriculum project which has been working to embed principles of diversity, equality and inclusion across all teaching and learning at Trinity College Dublin.
+I was previously Academic Director of the Trinity College Inclusive Curriculum project which has been working to embed principles of diversity, equality and inclusion across all teaching and learning at Trinity College Dublin.
 Based in the Office of the Associate Vice Provost for Equality, Diversity and Equality, Trinity-INC works collaboratively across the College community - with staff and students, academic and support spaces - to achieve its mandate.

 Heritage, identity and psychological well-being: the voices of migrant children